 Dam levels update

-Anton Bredell, the minister of Local Government, Environmental Affairs and Development Planning in the Western Cape, says the Central Karoo district which continues to be severely affected by the ongoing drought, received some welcome rainfall during the past week.
+Anton Bredell, the minister of Local Government, Environmental Affairs and Development Planning in the Western Cape, says dam levels across the Western Cape have largely stabilized as the province enters the winter months.

 Data from National Department of Water and Sanitation